Heneage Finch, 1st Earl of Nottingham

-Heneage Finch, 1st Earl of Nottingham, PC (23 December 1620 – 18 December 1682), Lord Chancellor of England, was descended from the old family of Finch, many of whose members had attained high legal eminence, and was the eldest son of Sir Heneage Finch, Recorder of London, by his first wife Frances Bell, daughter of Sir Edmond Bell of Beaupre Hall, Norfolk.
+Heneage Finch, 1st Earl of Nottingham, (23 December 1620 – 18 December 1682), Lord Chancellor of England, was descended from the old family of Finch, many of whose members had attained high legal eminence, and was the eldest son of Sir Heneage Finch, Recorder of London, by his first wife Frances Bell, daughter of Sir Edmond Bell of Beaupre Hall, Norfolk.

 Early career

 He was the son of Sir Heneage Finch, younger son of Sir Moyle Finch, 1st Baronet and Elizabeth Finch, later 1st Countess of Winchilsea (née Heneage).
 In the register of Oxford University, he is entered as born in Kent probably at the Finch ancestral seat of Eastwell Park in Kent.

-He was educated at Westminster and at Christ Church, Oxford, where he remained until he became a member of the Inner Temple in 1638.
-He was called to the bar in 1645, and soon obtained a lucrative practice.
+He was educated at Westminster.
+He then transferred to Christ Church, Oxford as a gentleman commoner in Lent Term, 1635.
+At Oxford, 'he remained between two and three years, reading very diligently' but did not graduate on account of his father's death.
+After a short hiatus, he resolved to enter the profession of law, and became a member of the Inner Temple in 1638, 'with the fixed resolve of mastering the science of the law'.
+In his time at the Inn, he was said to have always applied the maxim 'a law student ought to read all the morning and to talk all the afternoon'.
+He regularly attended disputations and soon became very eloquent, being said to have had 'fluency of speech and readiness of reply'.
+He was also a note-taker, having attended cases on a regular basis not only as a student, but also into his practice.
+He was called to the Bar on the 30th of January 1645, and soon obtained a lucrative practice.

 Career

+Portrait of The Earl of Nottingham at the Inner Temple next to Parliament Chamber (first floor) by Sir G. Kneller.

 In April 1660, he was elected Member of Parliament for Canterbury and Mitchell in the Convention Parliament and chose to sit for Canterbury.
 Shortly afterwards he was appointed Solicitor General, in which capacity he served as the prosecutor of the regicides of Charles I, and was created a baronet the day after he was knighted.
 In May 1661 he was elected MP for Oxford University in the Cavalier Parliament.
 In 1665 the university created him a D.C.L.
 In 1670 he became Attorney General, and in 1675 Lord Chancellor.
 He was created Baron Finch in January 1673 and Earl of Nottingham in May 1681.